In this post, you’ll discover some effective ways to create blog content that converts your readers into subscribers, leads, and customers.

 #1.
 CoSchedule Content Marketing Editorial Calendar

-You might have come across this one already at some stage, because it’s both extremely popular and pretty useful, though it does come at a premium price.
+I’m sure you’ve come across this one already at some stage, because it’s both popular and awesome, though, it does come at a premium.

-CoSchedule marketing editorial calendar has a lot of super cool built in features, including the ability to add blog posts, social messages and stand alone content into your calendar.
+CoSchedule marketing editorial calendar has a lot of super cool built-in features, including the ability to create blog posts, create social campaigns, email newsletters, and not to mention schedule everything all from one place.

 #2.
 WordPress Editorial Calendar Plugin